-Liaison and collaboration with other industry-based Ombudsmen provides an opportunity for the Office to benchmark its performance and stakeholder communication activities against other similar agencies, and to identify areas for improvement through the experience of others.
+Liaison and collaboration with other industry-based ombudsmen provides an opportunity for the Office to benchmark its performance and stakeholder communication activities against other similar agencies, and to identify areas for improvement through the experience of others.
 A summary of the liaison with these industry bodies is outlined below:

-• The Energy and Water Ombudsman attended the Australia and New Zealand Energy and Water Ombudsman Network (ANZEWON) meetings via teleconference in March and May 2019.
-ANZEWON provides a forum for utility industry Ombudsmen in Australia and New Zealand to enhance effectiveness, efficiency and appropriate consistency of complaint handling across the jurisdictions.
-Members are able to share appropriate information and jointly consider emerging consumer issues; and The Australian and New Zealand Ombudsman Association (ANZOA) is a peak group for Parliamentary and industry-based Ombudsmen in Australia and New Zealand.
-It acts as a network for consultation and discussion for Ombudsmen on matters of interest, concern or common experience.
-Staff participated in regular special interest group meetings with ANZOA Members via teleconference, including: Customer Hardship, Systemic Issues, Policy and Research and Public Relations and Communications.
+- Between 30 July to 1 August 2019, the Assistant Energy and Water Ombudsman attended and presented at an 'Ombudsman Investigator Training Workshop', organised by the New Zealand Ombudsman on behalf of the Australian and Pacific Ombudsman Region of the International Ombudsman Institute (IOI), to deliver investigation training in Fiji for Pacific Island ombudsmen including: Cook Islands, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu; - The Energy and Water Ombudsman attended the Australia and New Zealand Energy and Water Ombudsman Network (ANZEWON) meetings via teleconference in November 2019 and April 2020.
+ANZEWON provides a forum for utility industry ombudsmen in Australia and New Zealand to enhance effectiveness, efficiency and appropriate consistency of complaint handling across the jurisdictions.
+Members are able to share appropriate information and jointly consider emerging consumer issues; and - The Australian and New Zealand Ombudsman Association (ANZOA) is a peak group for parliamentary and industry-based ombudsmen in Australia and New Zealand.
+It acts as a network for consultation and discussion for ombudsmen on matters of interest, concern or common experience.
+Staff participated in regular special interest group meetings with ANZOA Members via teleconference, including: Vulnerable Customers and Financial Hardship, Policy and Research and Public Relations and Communications.